 Environment Variables:

-files to keep sensitive information like API keys.Objective: Learn to create, manage, and utilize virtual environments using virtualenv
+.env files to keep sensitive information like API keys.Objective: Learn to create, manage, and utilize virtual environments using virtualenv and virtualenvwrapper.

 virtualenv --version